Key indicator to control the

 Without defined credit limits, it is possible to let a customer's outstanding amount increase disproportionately with its ability to pay you.
 In this case, you risk unpaid over a high amount, which can be dramatic for your business.

-See our credit limit tutorial as well as the online calculation tool that allows you to define a consistent amount based on the business need and financial criteria.
+online calculation tool that allows you to define a consistent amount based on the business need and financial criteria.